aimms/documentation/dataexchange/api.rst

     This function close all outstanding requests, and uninitialize libCurl to handle any incoming responses.
 The function will return 1 on success, or 0 on failure.

+.. js:function:: dex::client::ProxyResolve

+	Use the OS proxy configuration to discover a proxy for the given URL.
+Whenever a proxy is found it can be added to a HTTP request via the `CURLOP_PROXY` option.
+This function is only implemented for the Windows OS.

+	:param url: the URL for which to determine a proxy
+	:param proxyUrl: output string argument to hold the proxy URL for the given URL.

+.. js:function:: dex::client::Poll

+	Convenience function to poll for certain events by executing a procedure at a given interval.
+This can for instance by used to regularly check the status of a long-running REST call.
+Only one function can poll at any given moment.

+	:param pollingProcedure: element parameter into `AllProcedures` holding the procedure to be executed regularly.
+The procedure should have no arguments.
+Polling will be stopped whenever the procedure returns a value of 0, in all other cases polling will continue.
+	:param interval: fixed interval in milliseconds in between calls to the polling procedure.

+.. js:function:: dex::client::StopPolling

+	Alterative method to externally stop the sequence of calls to a polling procedure added via :js:func:`dex::client::Poll`.

 HTTP Server methods
 -------------------